FAQ – Portage’s Mentally Ill Chemical Abusers Program (MICA)

 1. Who is this program intended for?

-Portage welcomes men of 18 years and older who are addicted to drugs, alcohol or medication and who suffer from a chronic psychotic disorder (Axis 1 diagnosis).
+Portage welcomes men and women of 18 years and older who are addicted to drugs, alcohol or medication and who suffer from a chronic psychotic disorder (Axis 1 diagnosis).

 2. How long is the typical stay at the MICA program?